Vetstor/interview-2025/README.md

 ---

 ## Getting Started (optional guidance)
-- You can scaffold with your preferred tool (Just must be React + TypeScript) and deploy to any host (e.g., Netlify, Vercel, Heroku...).
+- You can scaffold with your preferred tool (Just must be React + TypeScript) and deploy to any cloud host
-- If using Supabase JS client: `@supabase/supabase-js` is the usual choice.
 - Document your assumptions and decisions in `Task_2_comments.md`.

 Good luck—and have fun.
 Keep it focused and pragmatic.